 What Are Abortion Pills?

-The abortion pill, also known as a ‘medical abortion,’ is not a single pill.
-It is a combination of two medications: mifepristone and misoprostol, which were approved for use by the FDA in 2000.
+The abortion pill, also known as a “medical abortion” are a combination of two medications: mifepristone and misoprostol, which were approved for use by the FDA in 2000.
+They are safe and can be used to end an early pregnancy within 10 weeks.
+(70 days)

 How Do Abortion Pills Work in the Body?